prasroy/hanaonazurearm/hdb-scaleout/README.md

-# HANA Scale-Out on Azure with Azure NetAPP File (ANF)
+# HANA Scale-Out deployment on Azure with Azure NetAPP Files (ANF)
 The template currently deploys three HANA Virtual machines with one managed disk attached.

 ## **Deployment options and Supported operating systems**